 SKLT works in partnership with other conservation organizations, including The Nature Conservancy, Audubon Society of RI, US Fish and Wildlife Service, RI Department of Environmental Management (DEM), and the Town of South Kingstown, to save open space in South Kingstown.

 In raising funds for each acquisition project that we undertake, our organization has successfully sought grants from the US Forest Service Forest Legacy Program, US Department of Agriculture Natural Resources Conservation Service, RI DEM Open Space local grants, RI Greenways Grants, Agricultural Land Preservation Commission, Town of South Kingstown Open Space Bond Fund, and The Nature Conservancy, including funds from the Champlin Foundations and the Doris Duke Charitable Foundation.
-SKLT has received grants through the RI Water Resources Board Wellhead Protection Program, through both the United Water Company and the Kingston Water District.
-We have also received grants from a number of private foundations for project work in addition to operations support, including the Rhode Island Foundation, Fields Pond Foundation, Bafflin Foundation, and the New England Grassroots Environment Fund.
+SKLT has received grants through the RI Water Resources Board Wellhead Protection Program, through both the United Water Company (Suez Water) and the Kingston Water District.
+We have also received grants from a number of private foundations for land protection in addition to operations support, including the Rhode Island Foundation, and the Bafflin Foundation.

 Even though our land trust has been working to preserve land in our town for over three decades, there is still much work to do.
 SKLT believes that preserving open space, forests, farmland, and scenic views not only protects the quality of our air and drinking water but also preserves the sense of place that our residents and visitors appreciate and that makes this community special.